gungorman/Real-Time-Defect-Detection-Capstone-Project/README.md

 4. YOLOv8 models are trained using transfer learning
 5. Hyperparameters are tuned via grid search using validation performance
 6. The best model is selected and evaluated on a held-out test set
-7. The final model is used for real-time inference on GPU hardware

 ---
 ## Features

 - Real-time defect detection using **YOLOv8**
-- Support for multiple FDM defect classes
+- Support for multiple FFF defect classes
 - GPU-accelerated training and inference
 - Modular **training, validation, and testing** pipeline
 - Reproducible **hyperparameter grid search**